luisguiserrano/Scy1505.github.io/about.md

 	 <img src="{{ '/assets/img/me.jpg' | prepend: site.baseurl }}" alt="">
 	</div>
   <div class="About_content">
   I am a data scientist with a broad range of interests.
-As of lately, I have been focusing on Deep Learning, particulary its uses for Natural Language Processing.
-I constantly give talks about Machine Learning, as well as write introductory material.<br>
+As of lately, I have been focusing on Deep Learning, particularly its uses for Natural Language Processing.
+I frequently give talks about Machine Learning, as well as write introductory material.<br>

   I am also an avid programmer who loves to solve algorithmic challenges.
 I used to compete in <a href="https://www.hackerrank.com/juan1505"> HackerRank </a>, where I obtained 3 silver medals and a bronze one.  <br>